maxschulze/rails_skeleton/README.md

 * kicked unnecessary javascript and css files
 * removed not needed rails modules

-## 9. October 2010

-* added cucumber and rpec by default
-* updated Gemfile to reflect latest gem versions
-* moved plugins to gems where possible
-* updated README to markdown
-* added FAQ to README to reflect installation problems with ruby-debug19

 ## 1. September 2010

 * update to mysql2 (dryed up the database.yml)